 24 – Soviet president Leonid Brezhnev visits Yugoslavia.
 Relations between the two nations improve.

 25 – Torrential rain around Barcelona, Spain, causes flooding which results in at least 440 deaths.

-28 – James Meredith is escorted onto University of Mississippi campus by US Marshals.
-Two men are killed in the ensuing riots which have to be quelled by 3,000 federal soldiers.
+28 – African-American student James Meredith is escorted onto the University of Mississippi campus in Oxford by US Marshals.
+Two men are killed and at least 75 injured in the ensuing riots which have to be quelled by 3,000 federal soldiers.

 28 – In Australia, fire destroys one-fifth of Brisbane’s tram fleet – 67 vehicles.